lew181818/sei-cortex-demo/README.md

 ## Prerequisites
 1. Go to [Snowflake](www.snowflake.com)
 2. Sign up for a personal temporary account.
 You do not need to add a credit card number.
 The account will last 30 days and you will have $400 of free credits to use.
 You can create a new free account after the 30 days is up.
+Create an AWS account in us-east-2 if able to select.
 3. Make sure you can log in to the account.
 4. Download all documents from these 2 locations: [SEI Medical](https://sysev.sharepoint.com/:f:/r/sites/AllSEI/Shared%20Documents/Hello%20Services/HR%20Resources/Medical%20-%20Anthem%20Health%20Insurance?csf=1&web=1&e=XJgllw) and [SEI Dental](https://sysev.sharepoint.com/sites/AllSEI/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FAllSEI%2FShared%20Documents%2FHello%20Services%2FHR%20Resources%2FDelta%20Dental%20Insurance&viewid=d12be2dd%2Db55f%2D4f33%2D9c84%2D54f4e1d3c556)